scenariomartin/EnglishWords/words.md

-inward ,but a world in which America turned inward would be a far less predictable and a less safe one. outward external reward toward wardrobe steward     [ˈstjuːəd]
+inward ,but a world in which America turned inward would be a far less predictable and a less safe one. outward external exterior nj ,he taped nails to the exterior of the bomb. reward award vn:prize 1nj v:cherish v toward wardrobe steward     [ˈstjuːəd]